stevencombs/retrocombs.github.io/_posts/2020/2020-11-25-plus4-chapter6-beginning-basic.md

   - basic
 ---

-In this Commodore Plus/4 retroCombs episode, I cover Chapter 6 of the Commodore Plus/4 user's manual.
+In this Commodore Plus/4 retroCombs episode and companion blog post, I cover Chapter 6, *Beginning BASIC Programming*, of the Commodore Plus/4 user's manual.
 In this chapter, we begin where everyone should with their Commodore computer; learning the BASIC programming language.
 In previous chapters we have dabbled with BASIC; however, in this chapter, we dive in and learn the "basic" concepts you need to begin your BASIC programming journey.

 This is not an all-inclusive chapter and you will not become a master programmer after learning these concepts; however, you will have the knowledge you need to create simple programs.
 This is what made all Commodore computers special; the creation of your own programs.
 After you work through chapter 6, I recommend you review the Plus/4 Encyclopedia located on page 101 of the user's manual.